-Some cell entries in the DATA= and OUT= columns are color coded and have superscripts that are intended to convey additional information.
-The meaning of the colors and superscripts are as follows:
+Some cell entries in the DATA= and OUT= columns have superscripts that are intended to convey additional information.
+The meanings of the superscripts are as follows:

 - A superscript of 1 (Yes1 or No1) indicates an option that is recommended for statistical applications and correctly affects in-database processing as expected. - A superscript of 2 (Yes2 or No2) indicates an option that correctly affects in-database processing as expected. - A superscript of 3 (Yes3 or No3) indicates an option that causes the procedure to use SAS/ACCESS for out-of-database computing. - A superscript of 4 (Yes4 or No4) indicates an option that neither works for in-database computing nor prevents in-database computing, but is unlikely to cause a serious error.
 See the Comment column for more information.